opeRaptor/OTlite/README.md

 Obsolete Time Lite or O;TL for short, is the natural evolution of a previous project aiming to design the perfect desktop Nixie clock.

- Minimal design
+ -Minimal design

- Small form factor
+ -Small form factor

- WiFi capable
+ -WiFi capable

- USB power
+ -USB power

- Various atmospheric sensors.
+ -Various atmospheric sensors.